 Agistri is a traditional island that has not yet been affected by the intense cosmopolitan life that can be found elsewhere in the Greek islands.
 It has managed to retain its magic and charm and it is waiting for you to take advantage of that!

-Hydra - credits: S-F/Shutterstock.com
+Hydra, Saronic islands, Greece - credits: S-F/Shutterstock.com

 The beautiful island of Hydra is a small island located a breath away from the coast of Argolida in the Peloponnese and around two hours from the Port of Piraeus in Athens.

 This tradition has been preserved to this day in order to make visitors feel that they travel back in time.
-It is however also extremely convenient as one doesn’t need to worry about renting a vehicle and driving in unknown streets.
+It is however also extremely convenient as one doesn’t need to worry about renting a vehicle and driving on unknown streets.
 Not to mention the added bonus of partying at night without having to be responsible for the way home!